Mohamed-Lasheen/Target-Commerce-Sales-Analysis/README.md

 Customer Segmentation: Most of the customers do not buy very frequently, as the frequent buyers make up nearly 10% of the total customers.

-Regional Performance: Southeast region of Brazil generate more sales with São Paulo leading, and the remaining regions poor in comparison to it indicating potential for expansion and focused marketing.
+Regional Performance: Southeast region of Brazil generate more sales with São Paulo leading, and the remaining regions are poor in comparison to it indicating potential for expansion and focused marketing.

 Product Performance: Some product categories generate most of the revenue, while others underperform and may require re-evaluation.